Prepodobnuy/rpaper/readme.md

 Rpaper is still **under active development**, so don't be surprised that after the update your pc will burn and configuration files will be sent to Microsoft servers.
 ## Goals
-- make it easies to rice linux
+- make it easier to rice linux
-- make it easies to manage dotfiles
+- make it easier to manage dotfiles
 ## Features
 - unique
 - easy to use